jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

     * Once you are logged in enter the following query to see that the pair you entered is present but does not contain *"updated via JMS"*.

             select * from kvpair
-    * Log out of the H2 console.
+    * Log out of the H2 console and be sure to close out the command line.
 H2 is limited to one connection and the application will need it from this point forward.
     * If you are using the default file based transaction logging store, there will be a record in the file system corresponding to the pending transaction.

         * Open a command line and navigate to the `$JBOSS_HOME` directory